-On October 21, 2016, the Central Delta petitioners and a new party, the Center for Food Safety ("CFS Petitioners"), filed a new lawsuit against DWR and naming a number of real parties in interest, including KWBA and TCWD (but not including the Company).
-The new lawsuit challenges DWR's (i) certification of the Revised EIR, (ii) compliance with the 2014 Writ and CEQA, and (iii) finding concerning the continued use and operation of the KWB by KWBA.
+On October 21, 2016, the Central Delta petitioners and a new party, the Center for Food Safety ("CFS Petitioners"), filed a new lawsuit (the "CFS Petition") against DWR and naming a number of real parties in interest, including KWBA and TCWD (but not including the Company).
+The new lawsuit challenges

+DWR's (i) certification of the Revised EIR, (ii) compliance with the 2014 Writ and CEQA, and (iii) finding concerning the continued use and operation of the KWB by KWBA.
 In response to a motion filed by the CFS Petitioners, on April 7, 2017 the Superior Court denied the CFS Petitioners' motion to stay the Superior Court proceedings on the return to the 2014 Writ and CFS petition pending appeal.
 The Superior Court subsequently modified the 2014 Writ to authorize the KWBA to construct an additional 190 acres of recharge ponds within the KWB pending the court's consideration of DWR's return to the 2014 Writ and the petition in CFS vs DWR.
-A hearing in the Superior Court on DWR's return to the 2014 Writ and the CFS Petition is scheduled for August 18, 2017.
+On August 18, 2017 the Superior Court held a hearing on the return to the 2014 Writ and on the CFS Petition.
+On October 2, 2017 the Superior Court issued a ruling that the Court shall deny the CFS Petition and shall discharge the 2014 Writ.